Axion: Post-inflationary scenario

 If at least one of the conditions (a) or (b) is violated, the axion field takes different values within patches that are initially out of causal contact, but that today populate the volume enclosed by our Hubble horizon.
 In this scenario, isocurvature fluctuations in the PQ field randomise the axion field, with no preferred value in the power spectrum.

 The proper treatment in this scenario is to solve numerically the equation of motion of the PQ field in an expanding Universe, in order to capture all features coming from the misalignment mechanism, including the contribution from topological defects like "axionic" strings and domain walls.
-An axion mass estimate between 0.05 and 1.50 meV was reported by Borsanyi et al. (2016).
+An axion mass estimate between 0.05±and meV/c^{2} was reported by Borsanyi et al. (2016).
 The result was calculated by simulating the formation of axions during the post-inflation period on a supercomputer.

 Progress in the late 2010s in determining the present abundance of a KSVZ-type axion (Note: At present, physics literature discusses "invisible axion" mechanisms in two forms, one of them is called KSVZ for Kim–Shifman–Vainshtein–Zakharov.
-See discussion in the "Searches" section, below.) using numerical simulations lead to values between 0.02 and 0.1 meV, although these results have been challenged by the details on the power spectrum of emitted axions from strings.
+See discussion in the "Searches" section, below.) using numerical simulations lead to values between 0.02 and 0.1 meV/c^{2}, although these results have been challenged by the details on the power spectrum of emitted axions from strings.